CODEPhylo/phylospec/docs/language.md

 Here, `Normal` is a function which returns a `Distribution<Real>` object (a distribution on real numbers).
 This distribution is then assigned to the *random variable* `drawnValue` using the `~` operator.
 This is where the randomness in our model comes from!

-Use the `=` operator for assignments of constant values or for determinstic transformations of random variables. `~` assigns a distribution to a random variable, hence it always has to be preceded by a `Distribution` object.
+Use the `=` operator for assignments of constant values or for deterministic transformations of random variables. `~` assigns a distribution to a random variable, hence it always has to be preceded by a `Distribution` object.

 Some examples of valid and invalid statements: